| SC05 AWARD: ACM/IEEE Supercomputing 2005 recognized our research demonstration "Wide

 video conferencing between Seattle and Montreal, so that two way synchronized

 interaction of musicians was truly possible.
+Gordon Foote (at left, in Seattle)

 teaches a jazz ensemble at McGill, appearing life-size